neoforged/Documentation/docs/worldgen/biomemodifier.md

 }
 ```

+#### Word of Warning

+- Avoid using Biome Modifiers to add vanilla placed features to biomes, as this may cause a feature cycle violation (the game will crash if two biomes have the same two features in their feature lists but in different orders within same GenerationStep).
+Placed features can be referenced in biome jsons or added via Biome Modifiers, but should not be used in both.
+Make a new copy of a vanilla Placed Feature is ideal for adding it safely to biomes.

+- Avoid adding the same placed feature with more than one Biome Modifier, as this can cause feature cycle violations.

 ### Remove Features

-This Biome Modifier type removes features from biomes.
-The modifier takes in the `Biome` id or tag of the biomes the features are removed from, a PlacedFeature id or tag of the features to remove from the selected biomes, and the [`GenerationStep.Decoration`](#The-available-values-for-the-Decoration-steps)s that the features will be removed from.
+This Biome Modifier type removes features (such as trees or ores) from biomes so that they will no longer spawn during world generation.
+The modifier takes in the `Biome` id or tag of the biomes the features are removed from, a `PlacedFeature` id or tag of the features to remove from the selected biomes, and the [`GenerationStep.Decoration`](#The-available-values-for-the-Decoration-steps)s that the features will be removed from.

 ```json5
 {